Arshiyatabassun/devTinder-webApp/README.md

  - Login and see if your data is comming  properly in the store
  - NavBar should update as soon as users login.
  - Refactore our code to add constants files + create a components folder
+ - you should not be access other routes without login.
+ - If token is not present redirect user to login page
+ - Logout feature
+ - profile